About Us

 One of the homes powered by Old Walls Hydro is Waterleat Lodge, built by us over many years, when time away from the farm allowed.
 It is situated on Old Walls Farm near the leat.

-We moved into Waterleat Lodge in 2009 and our son Luke, and his wife Hannah, moved into the farmhouse at Lowertown Farm and now run it as Lowertown Farm B&B.
+We moved into Waterleat Lodge in 2009 and our son Luke, and his wife Hannah, moved into the house at Lowertown Farm and now run Lowertown Farm B&B and Dartmoor Horse Retirement Livery.

 History of Old Walls Farm

 Old Walls Farm has been in the family since 1946 when Miles’ grandfather bought the property.
 Miles’ parents then farmed it with dairy cows, and Miles was born here during that time.
 He moved to live just a mile and a half away as tenant of Lowertown Farm, a bigger farm, after he married Gail.
-The two farms have always been run as one unit.
+Miles is actively involved with both farms.

-Old Walls house is still home to Miles’ mother and also to Chris and Yvette, our daughter, and their son who is now the fifth generation to live there.
+Old Walls house is now home to Yvette and Chris, our daughter and son-in-law, and their two children Dylan and Ivy, who are now the fifth generation of our family to live there.